Skip to main content

 CommandDescription

-pnpm run buildBuild the application for production
+pnpm buildBuild the production web bundle and server bundle

-pnpm run startStart the production server
+pnpm startStart the built production server

-pnpm run typecheckRun TypeScript type checking
+pnpm typecheckRun TypeScript type checking

 Database